Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 By default, WordPress search includes all posts and pages in the search results.
-However, you may want to exclude some content, such as your store’s checkout page, premium online courses, or subscriber-only content.
+However, you may want to exclude some content, like your store’s checkout page, premium online courses, or subscriber-only content.

-In this article, we’ll show you how to easily exclude specific pages, posts, authors, categories, and more from the WordPress search results.
+In this article, we will show you how to easily exclude specific pages, posts, authors, categories, and more from the WordPress search results.

-The default WordPress search shows results from all WordPress posts and pages, which works for most sites.
+The default WordPress search shows results from all WordPress posts and pages, which works well for many websites.

-Similarly, if you’re running a WordPress membership website or selling online courses, then you’ll want to exclude your premium, members-only content from public search results.
+Similarly, if you manage a WordPress membership website or sell online courses, then you’ll typically want to exclude your premium, members-only content from public search results.
+You may even want to leave out other types of content, such as posts by specific authors.

-That being said, let’s take a look at how to easily exclude items from WordPress search.
+That said, let’s take a look at how to easily exclude items from WordPress search.
+Here’s an overview of what we’ll show you how to do in this article:

-Note: In this guide we’ll show you how to exclude content from your website’s search results.
-However, this content will still show up in the search engines.
+Note: In this guide, we will show you how to exclude content from your website’s search results.
+However, this content will still show up in the search engine results.
 If you want to stop search engines from indexing a page, then check out our guide on how to hide a WordPress page from Google.

 The easiest way to exclude pages, authors, categories, taxonomies, tags, and more is by using the SearchWP plugin.
 It’s the best WordPress search plugin used by over 30,000 sites.

-It’s very beginner friendly and lets you improve WordPress search to provide more helpful and relevant results.
+It’s very beginner-friendly and makes it easy to improve the WordPress search feature to provide more helpful and relevant results.
+We explored its features in-depth when writing our detailed SearchWP review.

-You can use this plugin to exclude entire content types from the search results, such as all your pages.
-You can also use it to exclude specific pages, posts, and custom post types.
+You can use this plugin to exclude entire content types from the search results.
+You can even exclude specific pages, posts, and custom post types.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, head over to Settings » SearchWP and then click on ‘License.’
+Upon activation, go to SearchWP » Settings and then click on the ‘General’ tab.

 You need to create a sitewide search engine before you can start excluding pages, posts, authors, and more from your custom search results page.